Companionship is a basic human need!

-Caregivers provide emotional support and companionship, and in doing so improve their quality of life.
+Companions provide emotional support and friendship, and in doing so improve their quality of life.
 Sometimes, companion care can mean a stroll to the grocery store to assist with shopping, completing some of the lighter chores that the home needs and doing what's necessary to aid a senior in their independence.
-The whole idea is to help your senior relative to enjoy life to the fullest.
+The whole idea is to help your loved one to enjoy life to the fullest.

-Aging can be a burden, and senior companions are the perfect bridge between the care that you can provide and the care that your senior relative needs.
-They help to keep the link between your relative and society stable while giving them their independence.
+Aging can often comes with cognitive and physical challenges, and senior companions are the perfect bridge between the care that you can provide and the care that your loved one needs.
 Did you know that companionship can prevent depression in some senior citizens?
-Sometimes, the simple act of conversation can make a massive difference to a person and their quality of life, and that's precisely why senior in-home care companions are an integral part of senior care.
+Sometimes, the simple act of conversation can make a big difference to a person and their quality of life, and that's precisely why senior in-home care companions are an integral part of senior care.

-We all need friends and people in our lives that we can lean on, laugh with and trust.
-Senior in-home care companions aren't always paid or medically trained, but they are people who have big hearts and merely want to be a friend to seniors in need.
-Being able to have a friend to confide in can make a difference in the life of a senior who often feels alone, unable to interact well with society and generally low.
-Also, quality companions are those that seniors look forward to seeing; it can be the highlight of their day.
+Senior in-home care companions are people who have big hearts and are looking to make a difference to seniors in need.
+Having a friend to confide in can make a difference in the life of a senior who often feels alone and may have decreased social skills.
+Quality companions are those that people look forward to seeing and having a trusted friend visit regularly can be the highlight of their day.

 How can we help?